Deb Haaland: 2018

 After the expiration of her term as state party chair, Haaland announced her intention to run for the United States House of Representatives in in the 2018 elections, to succeed Michelle Lujan Grisham, who was running for governor.
 Haaland defeated Damon Martinez and Antoinette Sedillo Lopez to win the Democratic Party nomination in June 2018, receiving 40.5% of the vote and winning every county in the district.

 Haaland campaigned as a progressive who supports the Green New Deal and Medicare for All.
+Her campaign was endorsed by the climate action group Sunrise Movement.

 In the November 6 general election, Haaland defeated former New Mexico state representative Janice Arnold-Jones, receiving 59.1% of the vote and winning three of the district's five counties.
 Her victory was part of a sweep of New Mexico that saw Democrats win every statewide and federal office on the ballot that year, along with expanding their majority in the New Mexico House of Representatives.